ivanbo97/hangman-game/README.md

 * Requirements: Java 14, Maven, Docker

 1. Run mvn install
-2. Pull the docker image: git pull ivanbo97/hangman-game:latest
+2. Pull the docker image: **docker pull ivanbo97/hangman-game:latest
-3. In the root folder of the project (where docker-compose.yml is located) run: docker compose up
+3. In the root folder of the project (where docker-compose.yml is located) run: **docker compose up
 4. Now you should have locally running two services: MySQL and Hangman game.
 You can acess the app on localhost:8080 and there you go :)